AMB0000/EmbeddedSystems/Phase_D/readme.md

 - 4 battery-holder mounting holes on a 10 mm × 30 mm pattern at each end.
 - Motor mount cutouts on the left/right sides.
 - All circular holes Ø3.2 mm for M3 hardware.

+### Paper prototype before cutting acrylic

+Before any acrylic was cut, the instructor required us to validate fit on paper.
+I exported the chassis outline at 1:1 scale, auto-printed it on a sheet of paper, and laid the PCB, battery holder, motors, and ball-caster on top to confirm every hole pattern, every cutout, and every clearance matched the real parts.
+Cheap and fast way to catch a dimension mistake before wasting acrylic.
+Once the paper version passed, the same DXF went to the laser.

 ## The PCB